Christopher Blom Paus: Biography

-Paus was born at the estate Rising Nordre in Gjerpen, Norway.
+Paus was born on the Rising Nordre estate in Gjerpen, Norway.
 Born into the patriciate of the port town of Skien, he was the son of shipowner Ole Paus and Johanne Plesner (formerly married Ibsen).
 He was the uncle of playwright Henrik Ibsen, as he was both the half brother of Ibsen's father Knud Ibsen and the first cousin of Ibsen's mother Marichen Altenburg.
 He was the brother of judge, Bratsberg governor and Member of Parliament Christian Cornelius Paus and lawyer Henrik Johan Paus.
 Christopher Blom Paus owned the house at Snipetorp where the Ibsen family lived from the time of Henrik Ibsen's confirmation in 1843 to 1865.

-Paus started as a wholesaler and eventually concentrated mainly on shipping business.
+Paus started as a wholesaler and eventually concentrated mainly on the shipping business.
 He entered his business career as a clerk in his brother's trading shop.
 Paus worked from the late 1820s until 1836 for merchant Christopher Hansen Blom in the Blom trading house.

-In the 1860s he invested heavily in shipping and entered the emigrant trade with runs between Trondheim, Québec and Newcastle.

-He later became one of Skien's leading shipowner and one of the leader businessman.
+In the 1860s he invested heavily in shipping and entered the emigrant trade with runs between Trondheim, Quebec and Newcastle.
+He later became one of Skien's leading shipowners and businessmen.
 He was a city councilor in Skien for several years and held other public offices.
-In addition to being a ship-owner, he was administrative director of the savings bank, Skiens Sparebank 1874–1887.
-He was a member of the city council in Skien for several years and held a number of other public positions.
+In addition to being a shipowner, he was administrative director of the savings bank Skiens Sparebank from 1874 to 1887.